Nftxv/AVN-Player/project_dump.md

     this.meta = {};
     this.images = {}; // Cache for loaded cover images

-    // Camera/View state
+    // View camera state
     this.offset = { x: 0, y: 0 };
     this.scale = 1.0;

-    // Dragging state
+    // General dragging state
     this.dragStart = { x: 0, y: 0 };
-    this.dragging = false;
+    this.dragging = false; // For canvas panning
     this.dragged = false;  // To distinguish a drag from a click

+    // Node dragging state
+    this.draggingNode = null;
+    this.dragNodeOffset = { x: 0, y: 0 };

+    // Edge creation state
+    this.isCreatingEdge = false;
+    this.edgeCreationSource = null;
+    this.mousePos = { x: 0, y: 0 };

     this.resizeCanvas();
     this.renderLoop = this.renderLoop.bind(this);